mtnlark/birdwatch/docs/usage.md

 # Using Birdwatch

 Birdwatch is a command-line tool for logging and managing bird sightings.
-This guide covers all available commands and features in detail.
+This guide covers all available commands and features.

 ## Basic Commands